RQuarx/c-text/README.md

 # c+text
 A simple GUI text editor made in C++

+#### Features
+- Vim motions
+- Easy configuration

+and more to come!

-## Installation
+# Installation
-[!IMPORTANT]
+> [!IMPORTANT]
-This program has not been tested on any other operating system other than Linux, I have tried to implement some things to make this program more cross platform, however I have no idea on how to.
+> This program has not been tested on any other operating system other than Linux,
+> I have tried to implement some things to make this program more cross platform, however
+> I have no idea on how to.

+> [!NOTE]
+> This program requires SDL3, SDL3_ttf, and fontconfig to be installed on your system

+### Building from source

-### Installing on Linux
+#### Linux
 ```bash
 # Clone the repository
 $ git clone https://github.com/RQuarx/c-text/